katrienantonio/workshop-ML/README.md

 -------

 <p align="justify">
-The workshop requires a basic understanding of R. A good starting level is the material covered in the [1-Basic](https://github.com/katrienantonio/workshop-R/tree/master/1%20-%20Basic%20R) folder of the [Programming in R](https://github.com/katrienantonio/workshop-R) workshop taught at Nationale Nederlanden in June 2019.
+The workshop requires a basic understanding of R. A good starting level is the material covered i the [1-Basic](https://github.com/katrienantonio/workshop-R/tree/master/1%20-%20Basic%20R) folder of the [Programming in R](https://github.com/katrienantonio/workshop-R) workshop taught at Nationale Nederlanden in June 2019.
 From time to time you will also rely on concepts taught in the [2-Advanced](https://github.com/katrienantonio/workshop-R/tree/master/2%20-%20Advanced%20R) folder of the same workshop, including `purrr` and some data handling and visualisation tools.
 This workshop will provide some review of these topics.
 </p>
 Familiarity with statistical or machine learning methods is *not* required.
 The workshop gradually builds up these concepts, with an emphasis on hands-on demonstrations and exercises.